 Information About Youth

 The majority of poisonings throughout the nation, involve children under the age of 5, they are the most at-risk group for unintentional poisonings.
-Children are naturally curious, as it is there way of learning about the world around them.
-Unfortunately, children put almost everything they seee and touch in their mouth, even if it doesn't smell or taste good.
-Ingestions are the number 1 cause of poisoning in children.
+Children are naturally curious, as it is their way of learning about the world around them.
+Unfortunately, children put almost everything they see and touch in their mouths, even if it doesn't smell or taste good.
+Ingestion is the number one cause of poisoning in children.
 Other poisoning can be dermal (on the skin), ocular (in the eye), respiratory, due to inhalation, or bites or stings.

 Of the calls to the Poison Center

-- 50% of calls to the poison center involve children under the age of 5
+- 50% of calls involve children under the age of 5

 - 78% do not require a visit to a doctor or hospital